-For some, the hardest part of working out is not the cardio, the leg presses or even the stationary-bike classes -- it's walking into the gym.
+For some, the hardest part of working out isn't the cardio, leg presses or even indoor cycling classes -- it's walking into the gym.

-People may think health clubs are filled with incredible hulks and smiling supermodels, surrounded by mysterious, sinister-looking weights and machines.
-In other words, the gym can be intimidating.
+You might think most gyms are filled with incredible hulks and smiling supermodels, surrounded by mysterious, sinister-looking weights and machines.
+In short, gyms can be intimidating.

-But don’t let it stop you.
-Five fitness experts offer surefire suggestions on how to better understand and enjoy the gym and make it a welcome part of your fitness program.
+But don’t let it stop you!
+Keep reading for some surefire suggestions from five fitness experts on how to better understand and use the gym and make it an enjoyable part of your fitness program.

 Cindy Whitmarsh, San Diego-based fitness and nutrition expert

-One of the biggest causes of gym intimidation is the mistaken belief that everyone there is already in shape.
+One of the biggest misconceptions about the gym is that everyone there is already in shape.

 "Many of my clients have said they were not 'in shape enough' to go to the gym," said Karyn M. Gallivan, personal trainer and instructor in Human Performance and sports sciences at Tennessee State University.
 "When folks are out of shape, especially when they are overweight, they feel self-conscious."

-The marketing of most gyms and health clubs often seems to perpetuate the notion that they are for the built and the beautiful.
+The marketing of most gyms and health clubs often seems to perpetuate the notion that they're for the built and the beautiful.
 You almost never see overweight people sweating hard to lose a pound or two in gym ads.
 They usually show six-pack hunks and size-zero beauty queens.

-While intimidation can affect anyone who's out of shape or overweight, experts say women, particularly those over 40, are the ones most likely to fear going to the gym.
+While no one is immune to new gym jitters, experts say women, particularly those over 40, are the ones most likely to fear going to the gym.
 That, says Gallivan, goes back to the misconception that gyms are the domain of the muscular and the perfect.

 Warner notes that many women also did not participate in the sorts of school team sports that required gym workouts.
-More men, she says, are at least familiar with the atmosphere and the experience of being in a gym.
+In general, she says, more men are at least familiar with the atmosphere and the experience of being in a gym.

 Those unfamiliar with the workings of a gym should consider investing in a personal trainer, even if it's only for a few sessions.
-But make certain you know what your goals are and that you state these goals to your trainer.
+But make certain you know what your goals are and be sure to mention them to your trainer.
 Also be sure the trainer knows you want to be able to work out on your own as well.

 Whitmarsh says working out with a friend or in a group also helps some people gain confidence at the gym.
 And it's another way to motivate you to show up for your workout.

-With that in mind, you can start to move past your intimidation.
+With all this in mind, you can start to move past your fears of going to the gym.
 And one day soon, you just might find yourself completely at home in the gym, wondering what all that anxiety was about.